ssrg-vt/FoxDec/README.md

 ## Verifiably correct lifting <a name="lift"></a>

-The figure illustrates FoxDec’s design, which formally verifies the lifting of a binary executable  B_0 to a machine-independent intermediate representation (MIIR).
+The following figure illustrates FoxDec’s design, which formally verifies the lifting of a binary executable  B<sub>0</sub> to a machine-independent intermediate representation (MIIR).
 A key element of this design is that it enables a formal proof of correctness of the lifted MIIR.
 The formal verification approach is called translation validation.
-With this approach, one applies the lifter to a binary producing some MIIR.
-The MIIR is recompiled into a binary executable, B_r.
-We now state that the lift is done trustworthily, if it can be proven that B_0 and B_r are semantically equivalent.
+With this approach, a lifter is used to produce an MIIR from a binary.
+The MIIR is recompiled into a binary executable, B<sub>r</sub>.
+We now state that the lift is done trustworthily, if it can be proven that B<sub>0</sub> and B<sub>r</sub> are semantically equivalent.

 <p align="center">
 <img src="foxdec-jpeg.jpg" alt="FoxDec's design" style="width:75%; height:auto;">
 </p>

 The advantage of this approach is that it removes both the lifter and the compiler from the trusted code base.
-That means that we are free to implement both the lifter and the compiler in any way we like: as long as the two resulting binaries can be proven to be semantically equivalent, the MIIR is a correct higher-level representation of the original binary.
+That means that we are free to implement both the lifter and the compiler in any way we like.
+As long as the two resulting binaries can be proven to be semantically equivalent, the MIIR is a correct higher-level representation of the original binary.

-To prove that binary executables B_0 and B_r are semantically equivalent, we use one of the state-of-the-art binary lifters: Ghidra.
-Ghidra lifts both binaries B_0 and B_r to P-code, which is at the same level of abstraction as assembly code.
-During lifting, we keep track of various observations (denoted as γ_0) made over the original binary executable B_0, which were used to generate MIIR.
-The combination of the produced P-codes with the observations γ_0 is used to build a certificate.
+To prove that binary executables B<sub>0</sub> and B<sub>r</sub> are semantically equivalent, we use one of the state-of-the-art binary lifters: [Ghidra](https://github.com/NationalSecurityAgency/ghidra).
+Ghidra converts both binaries, B<sub>0</sub> and B<sub>r</sub>, to P-code, which operates at the same level of abstraction as assembly code.
+During lifting, we keep track of various observations (denoted as γ<sub>0</sub>) made over the original binary executable B<sub>0</sub>, which were used to generate the MIIR.
+The combination of the produced P-codes with the observations γ<sub>0</sub> is used to build a certificate.
 That certificate contains a series of propositions, such that if all these propositions are true, then the two binaries are semantically equivalent.
 Note that this approach does not rely on Ghidra as a decompiler to produce source code but uses it solely as a disassembler.

 To establish the proof, we utilize the [Isabelle/HOL theorem prover](https://isabelle.in.tum.de/).
 Isabelle/HOL takes propositions as input and attempts to prove that they are true by breaking down the proof into elementary reasoning steps that abide by the fundamental rules of mathematical logic.
 FoxDec generates the certificate in such a way that i) it is readable by Isabelle/HOL, and ii)  all its true propositions can be proven fully automatically.
 A false proposition is unprovable and would indicate that something went wrong during lifting.
-A proven certificate completes the translation validation as shown in the figure.
+A proven certificate completes the translation validation.

 ## Decompilation-to-C <a name="decomp-to-C"></a>

 Decompilation to a high-level language involves multiple phases.
-At a high-level, the phases usually include disassembly that lifts assembly code from binary, control flow graph (CFG) recovery that extracts program CFG from assembly, extraction of high-level program constructs (e.g., statements, variables, references) from assembly, and type assignment.
+At a high level, the phases typically include disassembly, which extracts assembly code from binaries, control flow graph (CFG) recovery that recovers the program CFG from assembly, extraction of high-level program constructs (e.g., statements, variables, references) from assembly, and type assignment.
 FoxDec is investigating techniques for the formally verified decompilation phases.

 FoxDec's decompilation phases include disassembly, CFG recovery, extraction of an abstract code that models a program as a CFG of basic blocks; converting basic blocks into sequential code that models the program's corresponding state changes over memory, registers, and flags; variable analysis that maps memory regions to variables and references; and type analysis that assigns types.
 Converting basic blocks into sequential code that captures program state changes requires a formal model of the underlying machine (i.e., formal semantics of x86-64 instructions).